Ryukyuan religion: Fuuru nu Kami

 The fuuru nu kami, or "god of the toilet", is the family protector of the area of waste.
 The pig toilet, lacking this benevolent god, could become a place of evil influence and potential haunting (such as by an akaname, or other negative spirits, welcomed by the accumulation of waste matter, rejected and abandoned by the human body).
 Because he is considered a primary household god, the fuuru nu kami's habitat (the bathroom) is kept clean and is perceived to warrant deferential behavior.
 Reports on the family's status are delivered regularly to the fuuru nu kami.
 He shares traits with the Korean bathroom goddess, Cheukshin.

+Eight Shrines of Ryūkyū

+Ryukyuan believed in Shintoism and Japanese Buddhism.
+The Eight Shrines of Okinawa were a group of shrines that received special status and support from the Ryukyu Kingdom's royal government.
+These shrines played a significant role in the religious and political life of the kingdom.
+7 of them are dedicated to Kumano Shrine and the other is Hachiman.